-14th Annual Turkey Drive Underway
+14th Annual Turkey Drive underway

 Last year, the drive collected 549 turkeys and hams, along with cash donations exceeding $11,275, which was used to purchase additional hams, turkeys and other holiday dinner foods.
 Overall, 1,596 hams and turkeys were distributed and an estimated 5,000 residents of Yuba, Sutter and Colusa counties benefitted from the drive, according to Harlen in the news release.

-He said that 100% of all donations are shared with 17 local churches, food closets and other organizations feeding the hungry.
+He said that 100 percent of all donations are shared with 17 local churches, food closets and other organizations feeding the hungry.

-The annual holiday project is organized by Yuba-Sutter-Colusa United Way, Results Radio stations (1600 & 98.1 KUBA, Power 95.5 and Country 103.1) and presenting sponsor, Golden Valley Auto Body.